Tax Guide for Restaurant Owners

 Nontaxable Sales

-When you sell a cold food product that is not suitable for consumption at your restaurant – either because it requires thawing or cooking, or because it is sold in a size not ordinarily consumed by a single person – you should not charge tax on the sale.
-For example, a frozen pizza requires your customer to cook it, and a quart of salsa is not typically something a customer would eat on the premises.
+When you sell a cold food product that is not suitable for consumption at your restaurant (either because it requires thawing or cooking, or because it is sold in a size not ordinarily consumed by a single person), you should not charge tax on the sale.
+For example, a frozen pizza requires your customer to cook it, and a customer would not typically eat a quart of salsa on the premises.

 • The non-Native American retailer's business is an eating or drinking establishment, such as a restaurant or bar,